Scleritis sometimes occurs in people who have a bodywide inflammatory disease.

 A doctor's evaluation of the symptoms and appearance of the eye

 Sometimes imaging tests

 Doctors diagnose scleritis by its symptoms and appearance during a slit-lamp examination Slit-Lamp Examination A person who has eye symptoms should be checked by a doctor.
 However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more .
-Sometimes the area of inflammation is in the back part of the eye (posterior scleritis), and ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more or a computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) scan is needed to confirm the diagnosis of posterior scleritis.
+Sometimes the area of inflammation is in the back part of the eye (posterior scleritis), and ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more or a computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) scan is needed to confirm the diagnosis of posterior scleritis.